userzimmermann/python-modeled.netconf/README.rst

-Our modeled YANG module is not very useful without some RPC methods for controlling the Turing Machine via NETCONF. **modeled.netconf** offers a simple ``@rpc`` decorator for defining them:
+Our modeled YANG module is not very useful without some RPC methods for controlling the Turing Machine via NETCONF. **MODELED.netconf** offers a simple ``@rpc`` decorator for defining them: